tammyk7/auction-mvc/java/hydra-training-modules/Module_4_Hub_and_spoke_architecture/Module 4.md

     - api: Same as the Engine module.
       - In this case we have a "rest-gateway.hy" file, in here we will be defining what type of Cluster Client we are using and who it connects to, as described previously.
     - impl: Same as the Engine Module.
       - In this case we will be creating a REST connection using Vertx and sending a message through the MessageService Class, since we are expecting a response from the Cluster, we will also be handling the responses to the requests we make.

 To test how all this is working you will follow these steps:
   1. Run the main method on EngineMain (if you get an InaccessibleObjectException, refer to the [Hydra Documentation](https://docs.hydra.weareadaptive.com/LATEST/ReleaseNotes/UpgradingToJava17.html) and follow step 4. )
   2. Run the main method on InboundIntegrationGatewayMain (If you get the same error as step 1, edit this configuration as well)
   3. To try this out with through the console write the following command:

      3.1 curl -d '{ "message": "Hello from Console" }' -H "Content-Type: application/json" -X POST http://localhost:8080/sendMessage
   4. Check the Cluster Log to see that the message has been received.

-## Ingress vs. egress / inbound vs. outbound gateways
+## Ingress vs. egress channels / inbound vs. outbound gateways

 Ingress is the set of inbound message streams clients send to the cluster.
 All the messages are sequenced into the cluster log.